jdesbonnet/RFM69_LPC812_firmware/readme.md

 # LPC812/RFM69HW board firmware

-This is firmware to drive my LPC812/RFM69HW radio board.
-The indended application is for use with robot boat competitions, but can be used for any telemetry application.
+This is firmware to drive my LPC812/RFM69HW and LPC812/RFM98 radio modem.

-The LPC812 with this firmware acts as a radio operating system, providing a simplified interface between the RFM69 module and the host application.
+The LPC812 with this firmware acts as a radio operating system, providing a simplified interface between the RFMxx module and the host application.

 Built with LPCxpresso v7.3.0 (free IDE from NXP).